Cristiano Ronaldo’s 15th Career Final Loss: How It Compares to Lionel Messi

 Meanwhile, in continental action, Gamba Osaka defeated Al-Nassr in the AFC Champions League Two final.

-The Portuguese star has now suffered 15 losses in finals across his professional career at club and international level between 2002 and 2026.
+The Portuguese star has now suffered 15 losses in finals across his professional career, at both club and international levels, between 2002 and 2026.

-Messi, meanwhile, sits slightly behind with 13 final defeats since 2004.
+Messi, meanwhile, sits slightly behind with 13 losses in finals since 2004.

 Cristiano Ronaldo's finals heartbreak journey

-Just a year later came his first major international disappointment as Portugal national football team lost the UEFA Euro 2004 final against Greece national football team on home soil.
+Just a year later came his first major international disappointment as Portugal lost the UEFA Euro 2004 final against Greece on home soil.

-However, perhaps the most painful was the 2009 UEFA Champions League Final when Manchester United lost to Messi’s FC Barcelona.
+However, perhaps the most painful defeat was the 2009 UEFA Champions League Final, when the Red Devils lost to Messi’s FC Barcelona.

-Ronaldo enjoyed a hugely successful period at Real Madrid between 2009 and 2018, but even that era included difficult moments.
+According to Marca, Ronaldo enjoyed a hugely successful period at Real Madrid between 2009 and 2018, but even that era also included difficult moments.

-Following his departure from Madrid in 2018, Ronaldo joined Juventus.
+Following his departure from Madrid in 2018, Ronaldo joined Juventus in Italy.

-He won five trophies in Italy but also lost two finals — the 2019 Italian Super Cup against Lazio and the 2020 Coppa Italia final against Napoli.
+He won five trophies but also lost two finals - the 2019 Italian Super Cup against Lazio and the 2020 Coppa Italia final against Napoli.

 Ronaldo’s trophy drought continues at Al-Nassr